uofu-emb/rtos/labs/1.testing/README.md

 #### What inputs are there to the system?

 Inputs are data used by your system.
 Inputs are __invariant__ or __constant__ - if they are not they are instead __state__.
-In our case, there are not any inputs to our system.
-If there were inputs, our test would need to include multiple cases of different input combinations.
+If there are inputs, our tests would need to include multiple cases of different input combinations.

 #### What state is there?
 How does it change.

 __State__ refers to properties or data of the system that change over time.
 State can also be thought of as time dependent inputs and outputs to your system.
 If some state is modified by calling a function, this is called a __side effect__.
 Side effects can often be insidious and unexpected by a caller.

-In our case, there is the state of the semaphore, and the state of the timer.

 #### What outputs can we observe?

-In this case, the system prints out a message to the console.
-Could we leverage this as a measurable output?

-The `printk` function outputs a kernel message.
-We can capture that
+Outputs generally are the results of a system operating, typically the return value of a function or procedure.
+They differ from state in that they are __invariant__ over time.

 #### What execution contexts are there?

 There are two execution contexts, the thread and the main loop.
-Execution contexts can execute in
+Execution contexts represent a computational environment where code runs.
+These are usually managed by the hardware or by the operating system.

 #### What dependencies are there?

 Dependencies refer to systems, devices, and behaviors external to your code that your code relies on.
 Dependencies present a particular challenge because they have their own behavior, state, and context to account for.

 ### Unit vs. Integration testing
 Unit tests cover the smallest functional unit of your system.
 They are usually state invariant.
 Any initial state is set ahead of time to a known value, and any changes in state are solely due to the execution of the code.
-Unit tests usually have an expected output for a given input, and teh output is __asserted__ to be the expected value.
+Unit tests usually have an expected output for a given input, and the output is __asserted__ to be the expected value.
 Unit tests should have limited references to dependencies, and those dependencies either need to be controlled or __mocked__ with a simulated implementation.
 Unit tests should be automated and fast to run.

 Integration tests cover the behavior of the system in aggregate.
 This measures interactions between units you tested via unit tests.
 Integration testing is complicated by the large scope and the integration of dependencies into the system under test.
 Integration testing is often done manually, simulated, or run on actual hardware.